 - If you are using Azure Active Directory as your authentication provider, you must configure Azure Active Directory Domain Services.
 To learn how, read LDAP authentication with Azure Active Directory.

-This guide will show how to configure Matillion to use Active Directory for authentication and authorisation.
+This guide explains how to configure Matillion ETL to use Active Directory for authentication and authorization.

-Matillion supports 3 authentication models – NONE, INTERNAL (default) and EXTERNAL.
-By default, users in Matillion are authenticated against an internal user file.
-However, it is possible to authenticate users against an Active Directory or other LDAP directory server.
+By default, Matillion ETL users are authenticated against an internal user file.
+However, it is possible to authenticate users against an Active Directory or another LDAP directory server.

-Matillion authorisation supports four roles which allow users to access specific aspects of the product.
+Matillion ETL authorization supports four roles that allow users to access specific aspects of the product:

-- Emerald: This role allows access to the ETL interface.
-Typically all users have this role.
+- Emerald: this role allows access to the Matillion ETL interface.
+Typically, all users have this role.

-- API: This role allows a user to use Matillion ETL API.
+- API: this role allows a user to use the Matillion ETL API.

-In the context of LDAP integration, four usergroups will be created that can be mapped to the above roles.
-For this example, four usergroups has been created in AD.
+In the context of LDAP integration, four user groups will be created that can be mapped to the above roles.
+For this example, four user groups have been created in Active Directory: